jasperanders/Bachelorthesis/Thesis/md/thesis.md

 **Use of unauthorized cheat notes or electronic aid.** Following the argument made about partial open book exams we find that besides time constraints no additional measures must be enforced.
 Cheat notes really are not of much help if there is no time to use them.

 We find these cheating scenarios to be to a large degree managed by e-exams.
-Still, as specific software is in use the degree of cheating must constantly assessed and measure against bugs or security flaws must be identified.
+Still, as specific software is in use, the degree of cheating must constantly assessed and measure against bugs or security flaws must be identified.

+**Requirements:**

+- Exams must have the ability to be generated from question pools.
+- Question order for individual students must be randomizable.
+- Exams can be partial open book exams.

 <!--
 As <cite> found in his paper there are two main categories when it comes to cheating.
 Planned and spontaineous cheating.
 Spontainous cheating accures in stress situations where the student feels overwehlmed.
 It may include looking at other students worksheets or [!even going to the toilet!] to look something up on the internet.
 Planned cheating on the other hand is intended by the stundet beforhand.
 The student deposits a cheat sheet in the bathroom, or directly to the exam.
 Even if the Folgen of cheating are in most cases a failure of the exam, cheating is still common among students.
 A study of ... found that measures against cheating had almost no effect <cite>.